Based on Your Reading:

 Cigarette smoking causes about 85 to 90 percent of all COPD cases.
 Environmental toxins like pollution, chemical fumes or exposure to asbestos can also trigger the condition.
 Asbestos exposure is the overwhelming cause of mesothelioma.

-It is not uncommon for mesothelioma patients to also have COPD, and the condition may develop before or after the cancer diagnosis.
+It is not uncommon for mesothelioma patients to also have COPD, which may develop before or after the cancer diagnosis.

 The causes of the two diseases also overlap.
-Smoking is the main cause of COPD and can worsen the symptoms of mesothelioma, while asbestos exposure can increase the likelihood of someone developing COPD.
+Smoking is the leading cause of COPD and can worsen the symptoms of mesothelioma, while asbestos exposure can increase the likelihood of someone developing COPD.

 COPD has no cure, but the condition is treatable.
 Many people live long lives with COPD.

-However, COPD can worsen pleural mesothelioma symptoms and make treating the cancer more difficult.
+However, COPD can worsen pleural mesothelioma symptoms and make treating cancer more difficult.

-Because peritoneal mesothelioma is so rare, doctors commonly misdiagnose it as an illness that shares similar symptoms such as inflammatory bowel disease or irritable bowel syndrome.
+Because peritoneal mesothelioma is so rare, doctors commonly misdiagnose it as an illness with similar symptoms, such as inflammatory bowel disease or irritable bowel syndrome.

-Peritoneal mesothelioma is the second-most-common type of the asbestos-related cancer, accounting for roughly 20 percent of all cases.
+Peritoneal mesothelioma is the second-most-common type of this cancer, accounting for roughly 20% of all cases.